paladini/ScadaBR_to_KairosDB/README.md

 Installation / How to use?
 ---------------

-You don't need to install anything, it's very simple to use this script and it should work in any Linux distribution that has Python2 or Python3 installed.
+It's very simple to use this script and it should work in any Linux distribution that has Python2 or Python3 installed and [mysql-connector-python](https://dev.mysql.com/downloads/connector/python/2.1.html) [that's needed, please install mysql-connector-python].

 Before start make sure that you are okay with all of the following items: